Barry E. Majorowicz

 After a life full of love, adventure, and laughter, Barry died peacefully at his home with his family by his side.
 He was a multi-time (over 45 years) cancer survivor who stubbornly refused to concede control to the Terrible Tumors and insisted on living life to its fullest.
 When he couldn’t walk, he crawled, when he couldn’t hike, he biked – Barry lived his life on his own terms and would never sacrifice an experience, adventure or joke because of a physical limitation.
 Despite the multiple rounds of brain tumors and treatments that resulted in several disabilities, he was never defined by those challenges

 Tennis was a life-long passion for Barry.
-He told great stories about his time playing in Pro-Am tournaments in his younger years and continued this passion by becoming a successful tennis coach at Shorecrest High School where he was also taught English.
+He told great stories about his time playing in Pro-Am tournaments in his younger years and continued this passion by becoming a successful tennis coach at Shorecrest High School, where he also taught English.

-Barry is survived by his wife, Carole France, son Matthew (Christy), stepdaughters, Kristin de Castro (Matty) and Kelly Boothe (Andy).
-Two grandsons, Parker and Eli Majorowicz and three step-grandchildren, Colbie and Billy de Castro and Aurora Boothe.
+Barry is survived by his wife, Carole France, son Matthew (Christy), stepdaughters Kristin de Castro (Matty) and Kelly Boothe (Andy), grandsons Parker and Eli Majorowicz, and step-grandchildren Colbie and Billy de Castro and Aurora Boothe.

-Also surviving are siblings Cheryl Cutshall (Dan) and Mark Majorowicz (Vicki) both of Rochester, MN and Sandy Daily (John) of Mesa, AZ along with eight nieces and nephews.
-Barry was preceded in death by his brother, Rod Majorowicz.
+Also surviving are siblings Cheryl Cutshall (Dan) and Mark Majorowicz (Vicki) both of Rochester, MN and Sandy Dailey (John) of Mesa, AZ along with eight nieces and nephews.
+Barry was preceded in death by his parents and brother, Rod Majorowicz.

 Leave a Reply